 Students who are interested in teaching Latin in high school should take as much Latin as possible and consult with the Classical Studies and Education departments about certification.

 Students planning to attend graduate school in classics should either double major in Greek and Latin or major in one language and minor in the other.
 Students planning to attend graduate school in classical archaeology should try to major in one language and minor in classical archaeology.

 CLST 100 Greek and Roman Mythology .
 (1 course, Arts and Humanities)

 The principal myths and legends of the ancient world, with consideration of the nature of myth, the social origin and evolution of myths, their relation to religion and philosophy and their use in literature and art.

-CLST 120 The Ancient Mediterranean World.
+CLST 253 Greek Civilization.
 (1 course, Arts and Humanities)

-CLST 263 Greek, Etruscan and Persian Art and Archaeology.
-(1 course, Arts and Humanities)
+CLST 263 Greek, Etruscan and Persian Art (1 course, Arts and Humanities)